Obstetrical Forceps Can Do Great Good – Or Great Harm

-Forceps injuries can have life-altering effects on you and your child.
-Crandall & Pera Law is well known in Kentucky as a highly experienced and highly acclaimed medical malpractice law firm with a special focus on birth injuries.
-If your child suffered needlessly because of a careless, incompetent or negligent doctor, we want you to contact us.
+Crandall & Pera Law is well-known in Ohio and Kentucky as a highly experienced and highly respected medical malpractice law firm — with a special emphasis on birth injuries.
+If you or your child has suffered needlessly because of incompetent or negligent forceps use, we want to be your advocate.

-At Crandall & Pera Law our team of experienced labor and delivery negligence attorneys and registered nurses discusses and evaluates your injuries or your child’s with the compassionate, personal and professional attention you deserve when the evaluation and discussion of birth injury is required.
-We have secured millions of dollars in verdicts and settlements for our clients – money that helps them care for their injured child now and in the future.
+At Crandall & Pera Law our team of experienced labor and delivery negligence attorneys and registered nurses discusses and evaluates your injuries or your child’s with the compassionate, personal and professional attention you deserve.
+We have secured millions of dollars in verdicts and settlements for our clients, to help them care for themselves and their injured children now and in the future.
 Now, let us help you.